DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/samples/_index.md

 The source code for the samples are in our samples [repository]({{< param samples_base >}}).

-Feel free to open a new [feature request](https://github.com/DuendeSoftware/IdentityServer/discussions/new) if you are looking for a particular sample, and can't find it here.
+Feel free to open a new Bff or IdentityServer [issue ](https://github.com/DuendeSoftware/Support/issues/new/choose) if you are looking for a particular sample, and can't find it here.